-The solution for drain odor is very simple, just pour some bleach down the drain ( Sodium Hyperchloride) or if you don’t have that a toilet cleaner is usually sufficient.
-The toilet cleaners have Sodium Hydroxide and Sodium Hyperchloride and will do a great job on removing the odor almost instantly.
-Or buy one of our odor removers from here
+The solution for drain odor is very simple, just pour some bleach down the drain ( Sodium Hypochlorite) or if you don’t have that, a toilet cleaner is usually sufficient.
+The toilet cleaners contain Sodium Hydroxide and Sodium Hypochlorite and will do a great job on removing the odor almost instantly.

 8. Burnt Food and Curry Smells in Microwave

-9. Smelly Plastic Chopping Boards in your cupboard
+9. Remove Odors From Plastic Chopping Boards in your cupboard

 12. Stale Mattress Odor